AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-find-work.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
-title: Find your work in Adobe Photoshop
+title: Find your work using the Adobe Workfront plugin
-description: Find the work assigned to you in Adobe Workfront without leaving Adobe Photoshop.
+description: Find the work assigned to you in Adobe Workfront without leaving Adobe Creative Cloud applications.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: 4abb3257-5f6a-45f6-933b-f3bfb3728f1c
 ---
-# Find your work in Adobe Photoshop
+# Find your work using the Adobe Workfront plugin

-Find the work assigned to you in Adobe Workfront without leaving Adobe Photoshop.
+Find the work assigned to you in Adobe Workfront without leaving the following Adobe Creative Cloud applications:

+{{cc-app-list}}

 ## Access requirements